dotnet/AspNetCore.Docs/aspnet/signalr/overview/getting-started/tutorial-server-broadcast-with-signalr.md

     [!code-csharp[Main](tutorial-server-broadcast-with-signalr/samples/sample10.cs)]

-You have now completed setting up the server code.
-In the next section you'll set up the client.
+You have now finished setting up the server code.
+In the next section, you'll set up the client.

 ## Set up the client code